 Snippet syntax

-For example, we can compute the total number of customer records with the following Gelly snippet:
+For example, you can compute the total number of customer records like so:

 api/views/customerCount.gelly